alejo742/csskitchen/README.md

     - Installing NodeJS: [link](https://nodejs.org/en)

     - A checklist to setting up a cloned Rails project (most steps are not necessary though): [link](https://dev.to/w3ndo/a-checklist-for-setting-up-a-cloned-rails-application-locally-5468)

+(gif video of demonstration, ruby, the language, talk about it, new technology you used)